MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 The FoldersCountReceiveQuota parameter is used to specify a maximum number of folders within a mailbox, typically a public folder mailbox.
 If this value is configured and the limit is reached, no new folders will be able to be created.

-To see the current value of this property, run the command Get-MailboxStatistics \<MailboxIdentity\> | Format-List FoldersCountReceiveQuota
+To see the current value of this property, run the command `Get-MailboxStatistics <MailboxIdentity> | Format-List FoldersCountReceiveQuota`.

 ```yaml
 Type: Int32